jdemartino78/vibe_coding_a2a_agent/a2a-on-ae-multiagent-memorybank/a2a_multiagent_mcp_app/a2a_agents/README.md

 # A2A Multi-Agent System

+> **Note**: For step-by-step setup and deployment instructions, please refer to the main `README.md` file in the project root.
+This document provides additional context on the agent architecture.

 ## Overview

 This project implements a multi-agent system using the A2A (Agent-to-Agent) protocol and Google's Vertex AI.
 The system consists of an orchestrator agent and several specialized agents that work together to handle user requests.